-A child's home address is where they reside for the majority of the school year, being September to July.
-This is what we use to determine residency in the priority area for Sarah Bonnell, Catholic or Church of England parish and home to school distance as applicable to an application.
+A child's home address is where they reside for the majority of the school year, being 1st September to the end of July.
+This is the address we use to determine residency in the priority area for Sarah Bonnell, Catholic or Church of England parish and home to school distance as applicable to an application.